operator-framework/operator-lifecycle-manager/doc/design/building-your-csv.md

 Multiple Roles should be described to reduce the scope of any actions needed containers that the Operator may run on the cluster.
 For example, if you have a component that generates a TLS Secret upon start up, a Role that allows `create` but not `list` on Secrets is more secure than using a single all-powerful Service Account.

 It is also possible to set custom labels for Deployment in addition to the system labels set by the OLM.
-This labels should be present in the `labels` fields of the `deployments` section.
+This labels should be present in the `label` fields of the `deployments` section.

 Here’s a full example: